online-go/gtp2ogs/docs/OPTIONS-LIST.md

 ## B) GENERAL/RANKED/UNRANKED FAMILIES

-Here you can either use :
+Here you can either use:

 - only the general argument (ex: `--maxhandicap 2`), the same setting will be used for ranked and unranked games